b6r7/affirm-spam/README.md

 - Supports a “create new template” flow with draft preview
 - Simulates exporting selected/all variants

-## What this is not (yet)
-- No persistence beyond Figma's clientStorage (plugin) or in-memory (web)
-- “Export to Dyspatch” is simulated

 ## Tech stack
 - React + TypeScript
 - Vite